o-ekestorm/ekestorm-masters-thesis-2025/README.md

 - A translation provided by DeepL

 The Google Translate and DeepL translations were conducted on `2025-05-22` through their respective official free APIs.

+## Automatic Metrics

+[`automatic-metrics.csv`](/automatic-metrics.csv) shows BLEU, chrF2++, and TER scores for

+- My custom NMT model (60 000 steps)
+- An averaged custom NMT model (15 000, 20 000, and 25 000 steps)
+- DeepL
+- Google Translate

+The arrow indicates whether a higher `↑` or lower `↓` score is better.